 For further information on Loyola’s grading policy, consult the Graduate School Catalog located here: http://www.luc.edu/gradschool/academics_policies.shtml.

 Graduate students in the Computer Science Department are expected to maintain an average of not less than B (3.0) during their course of study.
 Those who fail to meet this requirement may be dismissed by the Graduate School.
-No more than two grades below B and no grades of C- or less may be counted as fulfilling degree requirements.
-Still C-, D or F do count to enormously drag down your cumulative GPA.
+No more than two grades of C or C+ can be counted toward the degree (while further such grades do drag down the GPA).

 Faculty may assign the grade of I to a student who has not completed the assigned work by the end of the term for some good reason.
 This grade is not assigned automatically.
 It is up to the student to explain the circumstances and work out a plan with the instructor before the end of the course, including a deadline, for completing the work for the course.